sandmman/swift-enterprise-demo/README.md

 OK
 ```

-After the services are created, you can issue the `bx app push` command from the project's root folder to deploy the Swift-Enterprise-Demo application to Bluemix.
+After the services are created, you can issue the `bx app push` command from the project's root folder to deploy the Swift-Enterprise-Demo application to IBM Cloud.

 ```bash
 $ bx app push